SIDN/spin/doc/mqtt_protocol.md

 ### Configuration commands

 The client can send commands to the SPIN daemon on the 'SPIN/commands' topic.
 These usually have no "result" value, but often do contain an "argument" section.

 The following commands can be issued:

-* "get_ignores": Triggers a new "ignores" message to be sent to SPIN/traffic
+	"get_blocks": Triggers a new "blocks" message to be sent to SPIN/traffic "get_ignores": Triggers a new "ignores" message to be sent to SPIN/traffic "get_alloweds": Triggers a new "alloweds" message to be sent to SPIN/traffic

+	"add_block_node": argument is an integer containing a node number, which will be added to the list of IP addresses to be blocked.
-* "add_ignore_node": argument is a string containing an IP address, which will be added to the list of IP addresses to be ignored.
+	"add_ignore_node": argument is an integer containing a node number, which will be added to the list of IP addresses to be ignored.
-* "remove_filter": argument is a string containing an IP address, which will be removed from the list of IP addresses to be filtered.
+	"add_allow_node": argument is an integer containing a node number, which will be added to the list of IP addresses to be allowed.

-* "reset_filters": All filters are removed, and replaced by the IP addresses of the system that SPIN is running on.
-* "get_names": Triggers a new "names" message to be sent to SPIN/traffic
-* "add_name": Sets a user-set name to a node.
+	"add_name": Sets a user-set name to a node.
 The argument is a map containing "node_id" (int) with the ID of the node, and "name" (string) with the name to be set.

-* "blockdata": Tells the SPIN system to block all traffic from and to a node; argument is the node id (int)
-* "stopblockdata": Tells the SPIN system to stop blocking traffic to and from a node; argument is the node id (int)
-* "allowdata": Tells the SPIN system to accept all traffic from and to a node, even though this traffic would be blocked otherwise (for instance, if the traffic is from a node that was blocked); argument is the node id (int)
-* "stopallowdata": Tells the SPIN system to no longer accept all traffic from and to a node, even though this traffic would be blocked otherwise (for instance, if the traffic is from a node that was blocked); argument is the node id (int)
+	"remove_block_node": argument is an integer containing a node number, which will be removed from the list of IP addresses to be blocked.
+	"remove_ignore_node": argument is an integer containing a node number, which will be removed from the list of IP addresses to be ignored.
+	"remove_allow_node": argument is an integer containing a node number, which will be removed from the list of IP addresses to be allowed.

+	"remove_block_ip": argument is a string containing an IP address, which will be removed from the list of IP addresses to be blocked.
+	"remove_ignore_ip": argument is a string containing an IP address, which will be removed from the list of IP addresses to be ignored.
+	"remove_allow_ip": argument is a string containing an IP address, which will be removed from the list of IP addresses to be allowed.

+	"reset_ignores": All ignores are removed, and replaced by the IP addresses of the system that SPIN is running on.